[ docs ]

 detects Node 18+ (installs the npm package) or falls back to the prebuilt Apple-Silicon binary, then runs setup for you. read install.sh before piping it.

 Download the …-setup.exe from the latest GitHub release and run it.
-Since v1.1.2 the desktop app runs the full setup itself on first launch (and again after every update) — hooks, daemon, autostart, all of it — and reports the outcome in its Daemon tab.
+Since v1.1.2 the desktop app runs the full setup itself on first launch and after every update (hooks, daemon, autostart, all of it) and reports the outcome in its Daemon tab.
 The exe is unsigned (solo project), so SmartScreen's More info → Run anyway is expected.
 Prefer no GUI?
 There's also a portable …-portable.exe: run claude-rpc setup from it once.

 /plugin marketplace add rar-file/claude-rpc